mcagov/beacons/terraform/README.md

 # Infrastructure-as-code

-The terraform files within this directory represents the infratsructure-as-code for the Beacons Registration Project.
+The terraform files within this directory represents the infrastructure-as-code for the Beacons Registration Project.

 ## Required Setup